diva-eng/BOKAKA/README.md

 # Bokaka

-**Bokaka** is an interactive smart PCB card designed to connect Miku fans through simple, meaningful physical interactions.
+**Bokaka** is an interactive smart PCB card designed to connect VOCALOID fans through simple, meaningful physical interactions.
 Powered by a low‑energy microcontroller and magnetic tap‑to‑link interface, Bokaka creates a shared experience that blends hardware, community, and creativity.

 ---